augustofabianrodrigues/anime-op/web-components/README.md

 > **Note**: it is recommended to use [Yarn](https://yarnpkg.com/) for this project because of the lock file `(yarn.lock)`.
 >
-> If still wanna stick with npm [here's a guide for you](https://classic.yarnpkg.com/en/docs/migrating-from-npm/) 😉
+> If you still wanna stick with npm [here's a guide for you](https://classic.yarnpkg.com/en/docs/migrating-from-npm/) 😉

 ## Starting